kadoshms/react-jvectormap/packages/maps/NorthAmerica/README.md

-# @react-jvectormap/africa
+# @react-jvectormap/northamerica

-A collection of JvectorMap maps of NorthAmerica.
+A collection of JvectorMap maps of North America.

 Available Maps: